spiritphyz/AWS-Serverless-Guides/guides/Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md

 4. "Yes, Edit" button
 5. Change the default cache behavior
     * "Behaviors" tab > Select checkbox for "Default (*)" > "Edit" button > Viewer Protocol Policy
-    * Leave this as "HTTP and HTTPS" so we let users go directly to the HTTPS version and not produce an extra redirect
+    * Leave this as "**HTTP and HTTPS**" so we let users go directly to the HTTPS version and not produce an extra redirect
     * "Yes, Edit" button

 ### Use the certificate for the apex domain